ibm-cloud-docs/event-notifications/en-email-best-practices.md

 {{site.data.keyword.attribute-definition-list}}

-# Email Best Practices
+# Email best practices
 {: #en-email-bestpractices}

-IBM {{site.data.keyword.en_short}} is a powerful tool for sending event-related emails to your customers.
-To ensure the smooth and reliable operation of the service, it is essential to follow best practices for email communication.
-In this documentation, we will provide guidelines and recommendations to help you make the most of the service while avoiding common pitfalls.
+{{site.data.keyword.en_short}} is a powerful tool for sending event-related emails to your customers.
+This topic provides guidelines and recommendations to help you get the most from the service while avoiding common pitfalls.

-## Use a Custom Email Domain
+## Use a custom email domain
 {: #en-email-use-custom-email}

 - Using a custom email domain for sending {{site.data.keyword.en_short}} is highly recommended.
 This establishes trust and brand recognition, reducing the likelihood of your emails being flagged as spam.

-## Monitor and Prevent Spam
+## Monitor and prevent spam
 {: #en-email-preventspam}

-- The origin IP addresses could be blacklisted resulting in the emails being marked as spam, if the email service is not used responsibly:
+- The origin IP addresses could be added to a blocklist, resulting in the emails being marked as spam, if the email service is not used responsibly:
   - Educate team on the importance of email etiquette.
   - Implement rate limits on email sends to avoid sending a high volume of emails in a short period.
   - Regularly monitor email sending activity for any signs of abuse.

-## Shared IP Addresses
+## Shared IP addresses
 {: #en-email-sharedip}

 {{site.data.keyword.en_short}} uses the following  Shared IPs to send Emails.